 Full-Day Ski Lesson for Kids: TBA

-Located just south of Lake Tahoe, Heavenly ski resorts is by far the largest in California.
+Located just south of Lake Tahoe, Heavenly Ski Resort is by far the largest in California.
 Containing 3,800 skiable acres with 28 chair lifts, it’s a veritable winter wonderland.
-Like NorthStar, Heavenly ski resort is run by Vail resorts.
-Both resorts are made up of sturdy yet mindfully laid out infrastructure that makes navigation and exploration simple, which is always great for kids.
+Like NorthStar, Heavenly Ski Resort is run by Vail Resorts.

 As you can imagine, being situated next to Lake Tahoe makes for some breathtaking views.
-By taking a quick Gondola ride up to the top of Adventure, you’re rewarded with expansive views of Lake Tahoe with two snowcapped mountains as a majestic backdrop – very “instagramable.”
+By taking a quick Gondola ride up to the top of Adventure, you’re rewarded with expansive views of Lake Tahoe with two snowcapped mountains as a majestic backdrop.

 If your kids are looking to learn how to ski or snowboard, Heavenly classes start at ages 4 and 5 for the respective activities.
-The best part about these classes is that not only will your kids be treated to active, engaging, and exciting classes, parents will also get to enjoy the option of 3 drops off spots for seamless pick-up/drop off.
+The best part about these classes at the ski resort is that not only will your kids be treated to active, engaging, and exciting classes, but parents will also get to enjoy the option of 3 drop-off spots for seamless pick-up/drop-off.